velafarq/note-book-app/README.md

 # Note Book #

-A journaling web app to help you remember your thoughts from your daily practice sessions, lessons, and performances.
+A journaling web app to help you remember thoughts from your daily practice sessions, lessons, and performances.

 ## Screenshots ##